Daffy-Dinosaurs/Heartbeat/README.md

 #####The three datasets represent:

--POVERTY: Percentage of population who survive on $3.90 USD per day \n -WATER POLLUTION: Percentage of drinkable water (Karun... please elaborate) \n -FOOD SCARCITY(Jon I forget the actual data set): (Jon... please elaborate) \n
+-POVERTY: Percentage of population who survive on $3.90 USD per day

+-WATER POLLUTION: Percentage of drinkable water (Karun... please elaborate)

+-FOOD SCARCITY(Jon I forget the actual data set): (Jon... please elaborate)

-We have also intergrated the usage of Twitter and various news outlets to give our users a holistic understanding of the factual evidence, the media representation, and on the ground reality of the people experiencing the effects of these issues
+We have also integrated the usage of Twitter and various news outlets to give our users a holistic understanding of the factual evidence, the media representation, and on the ground reality of the people experiencing the effects of these issues.